nic-dgl103/w23-exercise-6/README.md

 ### Task 2: Style the content
 1. In VS Code, create an external stylesheet and link it to your index.html file.
-2. Open https://askclaireguiot.github.io/w23-exercise-6-example/ in the Chrome, right-click > Inspect.
+2. Open https://askclaireguiot.github.io/w23-exercise-6-example/ in Chrome, right-click > Inspect.
 In the Inspector's Styles tab, you can see the styles that are applied to the individual HTML elements.
 If a style is italicized and the source is stated as "user agent stylesheet", that means the style you are viewing is the HTML element's default styling.
 Using the information in the Styles tab, reverse-engineer the styles for this page.
 Copy and paste the styles from the Styles tab directly into your stylesheet.
 Keep going until you are sure that you have styled your whole index.html to look exactly like the live webpage.
 2. Organize your CSS so that it is easy to read.
 You could also validate it to make sure that you haven't made any errors.